mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_emitters.rst

         :width: 70%
         :align: center

-    Schematic overview of the emitters in 3.
+    Schematic overview of the emitters in Mitsuba 3.
 The arrows indicate the directional distribution of light.

 Mitsuba 3 supports a number of different emitters/light sources, which can be